augusto-alexus/catcher-gymnasium/README.md

 # catcher-gymnasium
-Environment for Catcher game using gymnasium library
+Environment for Catcher game using modern gymnasium library, as using PLE version is problematic and may require using discontinued gym library.

 ## Installation
 All requirenmets are in `requirenments.txt` file.